 The primary objective of the study was to evaluate the efficacy of HEMLIBRA prophylaxis in maintaining adequate bleed control, given every four weeks based on treated bleeds (see Table 4).
-Other objectives were to evaluate the clinical efficacy of HEMLIBRA prophylaxis on all bleeds, treated spontaneous bleeds, treated joint bleeds and treated target joint bleeds (see Table 10) as well as assessing patients' HRQoL (see Table 14).
+Other objectives were to evaluate the clinical efficacy of HEMLIBRA prophylaxis on all bleeds, treated spontaneous bleeds, treated joint bleeds and treated target joint bleeds (see Table 10).
 Patient treatment preference was also assessed using a preference survey.